Size of Jupiter compared to the Earth

 The vertical dimension (i.e., thickness) of Jupiter’s atmosphere is more difficult to define than those of the terrestrial planets.
 For example, whereas the lower boundary for the atmosphere on Earth is its solid planetary surface, there is no such equivalent on Jupiter.
 Essentially, Jupiter’s atmosphere transitions from a gaseous outer zone into the planet’s liquid layer.
 However, for practical purposes scientists have designated the depth at which the atmospheric pressure equals ten times the pressure at sea level on Earth as Jupiter’s “surface”.

 Those layers of the atmosphere visible to Earth-based telescopes are divided into lighter and darker horizontal bands.
 Scientists believe these bands to be layers of high and low pressure.
 As a result, storms often develop on the boundaries between two adjacent bands.
 The Great Red Spot, visible in Jupiter’s southern hemisphere, is one such storm.
-Amazingly, this storm has raged for centuries and is 25,000 km across—that is big enough to hold two Earths!
+Amazingly, this storm has raged for centuries and is 25,000 km across— is big enough to hold two Earths!

 The composition of Jupiter’s atmosphere is very interesting.
 At roughly 90% hydrogen and 10% helium, Jupiter’s composition is nearly the same as the Sun’s.
 The only difference between the two is that the Sun is much more massive than Jupiter.
 This composition supports the theory that Jupiter could have been a star.